Tribhuvandas Kishibhai Patel: Cooperative movement

-The former chairperson of the National Dairy Development Board, Dr.(Ms) Amrita Patel assessed Tribhuvandas Foundation in an international workshop.
-Tribhuvandas Foundation, which is Asia’s largest NGO, works in over 600 villages in the State in the field of maternal and infant care.
+The former chairperson of the National Dairy Development Board, Amrita Patel remarked in her opening address at an event at the Institute of Rural Management Anand about the Tribhuvandas Foundation saying "[Tribhuvandas Foundation] works in over 600 villages in the state of Gujarat in the field of maternal and infant care.
 What is unique about the programme of the Foundation is that it rides on the back of milk.
 It is the village milk co-operative that appoints a village health worker and pays an honorarium to the village health worker to undertake the work.
 So it is milk paying for health."